zlintian/SBayesRC_pipeline/README.md

-# SBayesRC_pipeline
-This is a pipeline how I use SBayesRC method to generate predictor.
+This is a pipeline how I use SBayesRC method to generate predictors.
 The 3 key steps of QC, imputation and SBayesRC are adopted derectly from [Zhili's method](https://github.com/zhilizheng/SBayesRC).

-## define path and input/out

 ```{bash, eval = F}
 cd $workingpath